 On October 6, 2014, my mom received her final round of chemo and was declared cancer-free.
 Just two days later, I got a call from Mikey Dickerson.
 He asked me to join the new United States Digital Service and take part in a movement that is striving to make public services as effective and efficient as those in the private sector.
-He called on me to bring my experience to government to improve health technology, to expand Veterans’ access to care, and to better services for so many Americans.
+He called on me to bring my experience to government to improve health technology, to expand Veterans’ access to care, and to better services for so many who interact with the government.

 I said yes.
 I saw the opportunity to use everything I have learned professionally and personally to contribute to public service and take care of our country’s Veterans.

 At the U.S. Digital Service, I am surrounded by brilliant technologists, strategists, and public servants who care deeply about transforming government.
-These are people who left jobs at the best tech companies to serve the American people.
+These are people who left jobs at the best tech companies to serve.
 I am in awe each day by the passion and tech skills they apply to solving our toughest problems, and I feel honored and privileged to serve alongside them.

 All of us at the U.S. Digital Service have our own stories.
 But we share the same mission: let’s make our government work better for people.
 We are working to build the Digital Service team across government and we need talented individuals like you with deep skills in engineering management, product design, software engineering, visual design, and site reliability and production engineering.

 We have an incredible opportunity to change the way government does business.
 But we need the best talent America has to offer.
 We need you.
 Join us!